francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-2.md

 as it bundles and configures some essential components for exposing our services to the public.
 If you are running a different Kubernetes distribution, you may need to adjust configuration accordingly.

-Regardless, we should understand how the K3s configuration choices enable public traffic to our cluster.
+Regardless, we should understand how K3s' default configuration has enabled public traffic to our cluster.
-By default, K3s runs a Traefik proxy instance as a LoadBalancer service bound to the public IP address of the server node on host ports 80 (HTTP) and 443 (HTTPS).
+By default, K3s runs a Traefik Proxy instance as a LoadBalancer service bound to the public IP address of the server node on host ports 80 (HTTP) and 443 (HTTPS).

-Other Kubernetes distributions may not include a load balancer at all, as they presume you will be running the cluster on a private network, with traffic routed from the public internet by a separate external load balancer.

-With our single-node setup, we do not need to configure an external load balancer.
-We can simply point our DNS records at the single public IP of the node.

 Services can be listed with `kubectl get service` or the abbreviation `svc` - look for those with type `LoadBalancer` with an external IP.